Anti-Racism Task Force

 • Meetings with other groups, including SSO, Athletics, UW housing, St. Jerome’s University, affiliated colleges, Canadian universities and others, to share ideas on anti-racism and equity.

 Work on anti-racism covers a broad spectrum.
-To be successful, we must pursue a path that allows Waterloo Advancement to effect change within our scope and work collaboratively with our campus partners and community to address any broader concerns.
+To be successful, we must continue to pursue a path that allows Waterloo Advancement to effect change within our scope and work collaboratively with our campus partners and community to address any broader concerns.
 We must be bold, strategic and committed to “results-oriented” actions.
-The AARTF team looks forward to the journey and next steps to realize its vision for 2023 and beyond.
+The AARTF team looks forward to the journey and next steps to realize its vision for 2025 and beyond.

 On behalf of the AARTF,